Back

 The pharmacy app must include the necessary features to meet the needs of the business and user expectations.
 Consider the most important and common functions.

 Any new user must be authorized, especially if they want to buy a prescription medicine.
 Online pharmacy apps typically ask for age, gender, and questions about health.
 This information is crucial if you are going to sell medicines with age or health restrictions.
-For example, there are special drugs that are prohibited from sale to patients under 18 years or people with chronic diseases.
+For example, there are special drugs that are prohibited from sale to patients under 18 years old or may not be advisable for patients with certain medical conditions.

 At the same time, it is important to keep in mind the balance between the full data collection and user privacy.
 Your app should be compliant with privacy standards such as HIPAA.

 An important issue for customers is to find the right medicine or its equivalent.
-First of all, implement advanced search filters.
-Besides, make the search user-friendly: for example, add an option to return similar drug names in the list of results, even if the user has mistyped the name of the drug.
+First of all, implement advanced search filters and make the search as user-friendly as possible: for example, add an option to return similar drug names in the list of results, even if the user has mistyped the name of the drug.

 This is a standard feature for any e-commerce app.
-Provide your users with several payment options — different types of cards (VISA, Mastercard), payments by transfer through an online wallet, mobile payments.
-Enable the option to remember the card details to save users’ time and simplify the purchase process.
+Provide your users with several payment options — different types of cards (VISA, Mastercard), payments by transfer through an online wallet, and mobile payments.
+Enable the option to securely store the card details to save users’ time and simplify the purchase process.

 Users need to keep track of their orders.
 Here are some examples of push notifications: